 - Flushed face

 - Alcohol odor on the breath

 - Fumbling with the wallet while searching for the license

 But that’s not all.
 In Pennsylvania, there’s an implied consent law, which means that if an officer requests a blood or breath test, you’re expected to comply.
 It’s part of the deal when you obtain a license.
 Refusing these tests can lead to an automatic license suspension for a year or more, and it can further indicate drunk driving.
 It’s something to consider before making a decision.

 To determine a person’s level of intoxication, the National Highway Traffic Safety Administration has developed standardized field sobriety tests.
 These tests include a range of commonly used methods:

 - Horizontal gaze nystagmus test (tracking a light with your eyes)

 - Walking in a straight line

-The penalties for a DUI offense vary depending on the severity.
-A first-time simple DUI can result in fines, driver’s license suspension, probation, and community service.
-If the blood alcohol concentration exceeds 0.10 percent, additional penalties will apply.
-Subsequent DUI charges carry even stricter mandatory penalties.
-Other consequences include the mandatory installation of an ignition interlock device, participation in driver safety training classes, and attendance at alcohol rehabilitation programs.
+The severity of DUI offenses results in varying penalties.
+For a first-time simple DUI, consequences may include fines, driver’s license suspension, probation, and community service.
+If the blood alcohol concentration exceeds 0.10 percent, additional penalties may apply.
+Subsequent DUI charges come with stricter mandatory penalties.
+These might include the installation of an ignition interlock device, participation in driver safety training classes, and attendance at alcohol rehabilitation programs.

 Free ConsultationYou will never find us short of knowledge & commitment